Learn About What difference does the sales channel make?

 Retail - Life, TPD, Income Protection, Critical Illness.
 Some insurers also offer child cover, needlestick and other more niche options.
 Retail policies generally have a range of additional benefits beyond just the headline sum insured and its worth checking what each insurer is offering.

-Direct - as these products are self-serve with fewer additional benefits you may expect them to ne the cheapest option, however, in analysis done by Canstar they can be up to 30% more expensive for the same level of cover under a retail policy.
+Direct - as these products are self-serve with fewer additional benefits you may expect them to be the cheapest option, however, in analysis done by Canstar they can be up to 30% more expensive for the same level of cover under a retail policy.
 See our table below for a comparison.

 Super - cover under super is very cost effective, partially as it's benefits from the Super tax treatment, but also because the major funds have a fantastic bargaining position with insurers and a large customer pool.
 It's often worth checking if your default premium might be reduced due to your occupation, with low manual jobs generally attracting better rates.